famished-tiger/loxxy/README.md

 ### Purpose of this project:
 - To deliver an open source example of a programming language fully implemented in Ruby
-  (from the scanner, parser, an interpreter).
+  (from the scanner and parser to an interpreter).
 - The implementation should be mature enough to run [LoxLox](https://github.com/benhoyt/loxlox),
   a Lox interpreter written in Lox.